Best 15 Online Classroom Games for Every Age in 2025 (5-Minute Prep)

 Pointless is a British TV game show that's completely adaptable to the world of online classroom games for Zoom.
 It rewards students for getting the most obscure answers possible.

-How it works: On a live word cloud, you give all students a category and they try to write the most obscure (but correct) answer they can think of.
+How it works: On a free word cloud, you give all students a category and they try to write the most obscure (but correct) answer they can think of.
 The most popular words will appear the largest at the centre of the word cloud.

 Once all the results are in, Start by deleting all the incorrect entries.
 Clicking the central (most popular) word deletes it and replaces it with the next most popular word.
 Keep deleting until you're left with one word, (or more than one if all words are equally sized).

 Using a word cloud slide to play Pointless on AhaSlides.
-Online Classroom Games

 #9 - Virtual Bingo